Sedona Arizona 86351

 A Harmonious Community

 This is an area where homeowners do not sell very often, so the inventory is low.
-When you find a home you like – you might want to to give it serious thought.
+When you find a home you like, you might want to give it serious thought.

 History and Hiking Jack’s Canyon Trail

-Jacks Canyon Trail got it’s name from Jack Woods, a railroad engineer stationed out of Winslow AZ.
+Jacks Canyon Trail got its name from Jack Woods, a railroad engineer stationed out of Winslow AZ.
 He used to graze sheep in the late 19th century in this canyon.
-The trail head starts right outside of Pine Valley at FR 793.
+The trailhead starts right outside of Pine Valley at FR 793.
 You have to pass Canyon Ridge Trail on the left side.
 Shortly after that is FR 793 and the trailhead is off of that road.
-Also you can easily access it from Mountain Rd in the Pine Valley sub-divison.
+Also, you can easily access it from Mountain Rd in the Pine Valley subdivision.
 Hot Loop Trail and Jack’s Canyon Trail start at this point.
 Hot Loop Trail takes you into Wood’s Canyon.
 Jack’s Canyon Trail is for experienced hikers only.
 It is a strenuous hike that lasts a total of 9 hours.
 There is no potable water so make sure you bring plenty in with you.

-This area is still considered Sedona with a 86351 zip code, yet the area’s identity is unique.
+Pine Valley is considered Sedona with an 86351 zip code, yet the area’s identity is unique.